arcan1s/ahriman/docs/configuration.md

 Report generation settings.

-* `target` - list of reports to be generated, space separated list of strings, optional.
+* `target` - list of reports to be generated, space separated list of strings, required.
 Allowed values are `html`, `email`.

 ### `email:*` groups